it-AVNG/REST_API_study/notes/TDD.md

 Tempory database of Django help use create and clear a test database API test client is part of Rest Framework
 We either creat `test.py` in our app or have `test` directory that included all the test.
 The directory must have `__init__.py`
++ `SimpleTestCase`: No database integration, useful for test that does not need database
++ `TestCase`: integrated database useful for code that uses database

+## Test structureL
++ import test class
++ import object to test
++ define the test class
++ add methods for testing, must dtart with `test_`
++ Setup inputs
++ Execute the code to be tested
++ check output